trueskawka/pic-a-so-cat/README.md

 0. Server sending HTTP responses
 - a simple Flask server returns HTML responses on `localhost:5000`

+1. Server with a simple stream
+- the Flask server is streaming a list of proper names
+- if you want to generate words on click, go to `localhost:5000/names`
+- if you want to generate a stream of words, go to `localhost:5000/generate` (1 word per second)
+- the stream is stored in a text file as a write-only log, you can download it at `localhost:5000/static/log`

 Planned features:

-1. Server with a simple stream
-- your Python 3.6 server will be streaming a bunch of random words
-- the words stream will be visible on `localhost:5000`
-- the stream will be stored in a text file as a write-only log
-- you will be able to download the log file

 2. Frontend sending clicks to the server
 - your vanilla JavaScript front-end will be sending clicks from a single user to the backend